feikede/nip5be/README.md

 key for the given <name> matches the pubkey from the metadata event, the client then concludes that the given pubkey can indeed be referenced by its identifier

+## Why nostr needs this

+Authorization will become crucial for the success of the nostr protocol.
+It's easy to create trillions of private keys and use them to spam every thread, every conversation, every project.
+NIP-05 Auth, possibly with a set of trusted servers, can make things save.

+We use this software on https://nostrich.house